loesung/kern.rezeption/README.md

 ================

 This is the reception server of the kernel system.
-It is a server, listening on 443 or 80 port, and provides API or user interface to the application system.
+It is a server, listening on both port 80 and a UNIX Socket, and provides API(via UNIX Socket) or user interface(via port 80), allowing user to work with confidential messages, and forwarding such messages to the application system(namely `Botschaft`).

 ## Introduction
 The kernel system, runs on a fully trusted hardware, provides following